Last updated on December 6th, 2021

 Keep mind, however, that many excellent products are made overseas; country of origin alone should not be the deciding factor – it’s just one more piece of information to be weighed in with the other factors possibly affecting quality.

-Ranking the Best High Quality Coolers for the Money
+Ranking the Best Roto Coolers on the Market

 6. Grizzly Coolers 60 Quart Cooler

-Grizzly is a leading cooler manufacturer and have been for over 30 years, so it’s safe to say they’ve produced some great high-end outdoor coolers, such as the G60 cooler.
+Grizzly is a leading cooler manufacturer and has been for over 30 years, so it’s safe to say they’ve produced some great high-end outdoor coolers, such as the G60 cooler.

-The G60 certainly performs to a high standard, with a double wall of rotationally molded plastic, closed-cell polyurethane insulation and rubber gaskets that offer good ice retention of around 4-5 days.
+The G60 certainly performs to a high standard, with a double wall of rotationally molded plastic, closed-cell polyurethane insulation, and rubber gaskets that offer good ice retention for around 4-5 days.

 Being a roto-molded cooler, we can assume the G60 is tough enough to handle the rough and tumble of outdoor recreation.
 Look no further than the IGBC certification for an example of the durability of the G60, and the company also offers a full lifetime guarantee with every purchase.

-Other cool features such as the mould-in handles, hinges, and a BearClaw latching system make using and manoeuvring the G60 that bit easier, while also ensuring it is secure as possible.
+Other cool features such as the mold-in handles, hinges, and a BearClaw latching system make using and maneuvering the G60 that bit easier, while also ensuring it is as secure as possible.

-Additionally, a 15” ruler is perfect for measuring your catch, and a 2” drainage hole will make your life that bit easier once the ice eventually melts!
+Additionally, a 15” ruler is perfect for measuring your catch, and a 2” drainage hole will make your life that much easier once the ice eventually melts!